 It’s reported that 5G networks could enhance connection speed by up to 20 times.
 Since many users report that delayed loading time is a major reason for leaving a mobile site, the perfected mobile internet experience will surely impact the prevalence of mobile commerce and marketing.
 By 2025, 65% of the world’s population is expected to have access to 5G.

-Mobile vs desktop internet usage statistics show that in 2021, mobile is responsible for a larger share of traffic.
-Desktop traffic, on the other hand, accounts for 40.3% of all Internet traffic.
+Mobile vs desktop internet usage statistics show that mobile is responsible for a larger traffic share.
+On the other hand, Desktop traffic accounted for 42.65% of all Internet traffic.

-Mobile marketing trends show the need for mobile marketing will rise along with the growing interest in online shopping.
-Consumers are even more likely to shop online now that the pandemic changed their shopping habits.
+Mobile marketing trends show that mobile marketing will rise along with the growing interest in online shopping.
+Consumers are even more likely to shop online now that the pandemic has changed their shopping habits.

 Mobile Marketing Trends: Ads and Texts